jcvl-udg/addon_test/README.md

 A(t) : t > 5 → B(t + 1)CD(t ∧ 0.5, t − 2).
 (1.6)
 Derivation A production matches a module in a parametric word if the following conditions are met:
-• the letter in the module and the letter in the production predecessor are the same,
+• the letter in the module and the letter in the production predecessor are the same,
 • the number of actual parameters in the module is equal to the number of formal parameters in the production predecessor, and
 • the condition evaluates to true if the actual parameter values are substituted for the formal parameters in the production.
 A matching production can be applied to the module, creating a string of modules specified by the production successor.
-The actual parameter values are substituted for the formal parameters according to their position.
-For example, production (1.6) above matches a module A(9), since the letter A in the module is the same as in the production predecessor, there is one actual parameter in the module A(9) and one formal parameter in the predecessor A(t), and the logical expression t > 5 is true for t = 9.
+The actual parameter values are substituted for the formal parameters according to their position.
+For example, production (1.6) above matches a module A(9), since the letter A in the module is the same as in the production predecessor, there is one actual parameter in the module A(9) and one formal parameter in the predecessor A(t), and the logical expression t > 5 is true for t = 9.
 The result of the application of this production is a parametric word B(10)CD(3, 7).